Complete JavaScript Roadmap

 Core JavaScript Skills You Must Master First

-The foundation of any complete JS roadmap is a strong command of the language itself.
+The foundation of strong JS skills is a strong command of the language itself.
 Variables, data types, functions, scope, and control flow are not optional topics; they define how JavaScript behaves in every environment.

 Valuable Skills That Strengthen Flexibility Over Time